 How We’re Making Tulsa a Great Place to Learn

-- What does leadership and development have to do with teaching?
+What do leadership and development have to do with teaching?

-We have to come to teachers with a pure heart so they know these opportunities to develop their practice and become leaders are for them.
+We must come to teachers with a pure heart, so they know these opportunities to develop their practice and become leaders are for them.
 We aren’t bringing teams and committees together just because it’s a district initiative or because it makes us look good.
 We’re doing this for them.
 We have a policy – no fluff.
 We’re doing things that impact us personally and make us better for students.
 That’s helped us develop a strong sense of culture.
-We don’t want to ever feel like we’re wasting time just to check off boxes.
+We don’t want to ever feel like we’re wasting time to check off boxes.